Exam season is on the horizon—but it doesn’t need to feel ominous.

 Still can’t find a spot?
 Here are some lesser-known study spaces.

 Commuter Student Hostel

 Have an 8:00 am final and a 2-hour commute?

-If you don’t have a couch to crash on at UBC, the Commuter Student Hostel provides overnight accommodations on campus for just $35 a night.
+If you don’t have a couch to crash on, the Commuter Student Hostel provides overnight accommodations on campus for just $35 a night.
 You can check availability online and reserve a spot.

 Don’t forget how far you’ve come

-You’ve spent the last 7 months juggling priorities, facing challenges, and learning to overcome them – all while maintaining a social life and an adequate amount of sleep.
+You’ve spent the last 7 months juggling priorities, facing challenges, and learning to overcome them—all while maintaining a life outside of classes and an adequate amount of sleep.
 You should be proud of how far you’ve come.

-As you’re preparing for exams, don’t forget to take care of yourself too – fit in time to do one thing a day that brings you joy.
+As you’re preparing for exams, don’t forget to take care of yourself, too.
+Remember to do one thing a day that brings you joy.
 Happy studying!